 6. Update the Sex Discrimination Act 1984 (Cth) to implement protections for people with innate variations of sex characteristics on the ground of ‘sex characteristics’ rather than ‘intersex status’

 7. Add missing protections in the Fair Work Act 2009 (Cth)

 8. Education curriculum reform to provide clear, accurate, human rights-affirming information about innate variations of sex characteristics

 9. Redress for individuals subjected to harmful practices

-Explanatory information, including community, Australian Human Rights Commission, clinical and other policy frameworks that underpin these calls for action are detailed in the attached PDF.
+Explanatory information, including community, Australian Human Rights Commission, clinical and other policy frameworks that underpin these calls for action are detailed in the attached PDF and Word files.

 Morgan Carpenter, executive director, says:

 These actions respect, protect and fulfil the human rights of people with innate variations of sex characteristics, implementing recommendations by community, the Australian Human Rights Commission, UN Treaty Body recommendations to Australia, and key clinical and statistics institutions.
 Previous governments could have chosen to act on these recommendations and, while leading States and Territories are now starting to implement their own reform, we need clear, concrete and coherent action by the Commonwealth government.

 With a new government comes new opportunities.
 Without the support of federally consistent legislation we have been scrambling to find support at the state level.
 It needs to be said that gaps in approach and understanding produce jurisdictions that cannot protect the human rights of intersex people.

 What we need this government to remember is that the most straightforward choices that leave the strongest legacy, are those that protect human rights.
 This is a government that had a comprehensive LGBTIQ+ policy platform.
 Now they need to look to intersex orgs, their state based colleagues, as well as leadership from other parties to remember what their commitments to intersex human rights were.